 - Take out the trash regularly, and keep all trash cans clean and sealed.

-- Seal any cracks, crevices and holes—all potential ant entrances—with caulk or another sealant.
+- Seal potential entry points—like cracks, crevices and holes—with caulk or another sealant.

-Ants use pheromone trails for navigation and communication—it’s also the way they find food.
+Ants use pheromone trails for navigation, communication, and to find food.
 Essential oils can be used to disrupt these trails, which ultimately disorients and deters ants.
 Lemongrass, peppermint, clove, cedarwood, tea tree, orange and lemon oil are all effective.

-Dampen a cotton ball or kitchen towel with an essential oil of your choosing.
-Use this to wipe windowsills, baseboards, the perimeters of countertops, door frames, and any potential entry points.
-Repeat daily until ant population disappears.
-Your chosen oil can also be diluted with a carrier oil to create an ant-killing spray.
+Dampen a cotton ball or kitchen towel with an essential oil of your choosing; then, simply wipe down window sills, baseboards, countertops, door frames, and other potential entry points to repel ants.
+Repeat daily until the issue improves.

 Vinegar is an extremely effective natural ant deterrent.
-It disrupts ants’ pheromone trails and the smell prevents them from returning.
+It disrupts their pheromone trails and the smell help prevent them from returning.
 Mix a 1-to-1 ratio of water to vinegar in a spray bottle (both apple cider and white vinegar will do).
-Shake the solution and then spray along baseboards, door frames, window sills, and countertops.
-Repeat the process daily or as needed to repel ants.
+Shake the solution and then spray along baseboards, door frames, window sills and countertops.
+Repeat daily or as needed.
 Vinegar is a natural disinfectant and multi-surface cleaner—so feel free to use this spray liberally.

 Sugar and Baking Soda Trap

 A simple and natural ant trap can be made by mixing equal parts baking soda and powdered sugar.
-Strategically place this mixture in shallow dishes in the locations with the most ant traffic.
+Strategically place this mixture in shallow dishes throughout the locations with the most ant traffic.
 These traps can also be placed outside, particularly near doors and windows.
-The sugar in the mixture attracts the ants, while the baking soda naturally kills them (for chemical reasons, baking soda is deadly for ants).
+The sugar in the mixture attracts the ants, the baking soda naturally kills them.

 Cinnamon & Cinnamon Oil